 When you were baptized, you and your family began a journey of faith in God.
 Your relationship with God was marked as collaborative.
 You began to learn how God shows His great love for you and how you can respond in return.
 As the scripture above indicates, God wants complete joy for you, and He can show you the way to it if you continue to follow Him.

-Sacramental Preparation for Confirmation is open to all incoming 7th-grade through 12th-grade students who are baptized into the Catholic Church, have received First Eucharist.
-All high schoolers wishing to be confirmed should register for the upcoming sacramental preparation program.
-Eighth-grade students are also strongly encouraged to sign up too.
+Sacramental Preparation for Confirmation is open to all incoming 7th-grade through 12th-grade students who are baptized into the Catholic Church and have received First Eucharist.

 Preparation for the sacrament of Confirmation for young people uses multimedia large group presentations from Chosen and Formed.org, small group discussions, panel questions, journaling opportunities, and some online content.
 Parents and sponsors are expected to accompany their youth on this journey towards the Sacrament.